Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: System Model

-The channel model setting is generated following the 3GPP rural LOS \cite{3GPP}.
+The channel model setting is generated following the 3GPP rural \cite{3GPP}.
 Various $\mathrm{MCS}$ values are considered in the simulation: $\mathrm{MCS}$ $8$ to $10$ represents the Quadrature Phase Shift Keying Modulation (QPSK), and $\mathrm{MCS}$ $12$ to $18$ perform the $16$-Quadrature Amplitude Modulation ($16$ QAM).
 In addition, $\mathrm{SCS}$ is modified between $15$ and $30$ \si{\kilo\hertz} and \( {P}_{\mathrm{t}} \) is modified from $23$ to $26$ \si{\dBm}.
-Different vehicle densities cause varying channel congestion, impacting delay and \(\mathrm{PRR}\), and thereby altering the optimization of communication control factors.
+During the sensing window, \texttt{RSU} measures the received signal reference power (RSRP) associated with decoded sidelink control information (SCI), and the sensing threshold is set to $-110$~\si{dBm} in this study.
+Different vehicle densities cause varying channel congestion, impacting delay and \(\mathrm{PRR}\), and thereby altering the performance evaluation of communication control factors.
 In this work, we also consider shadowing.
-The value of shadowing \( S_i \) is updated to its new value \( S_{i+1} \) following the distance of the vehicle traveling as follows \cite{WiLab1}:
+The value of shadowing \( S_i \) is updated to its new value \( S_{i+1} \) following the distance of the vehicle traveling as follows \cite{3gpp36885}:

 where $d$ [\si{meters}] is the change in distance between the \texttt{RSU} and the \texttt{Ego}. \( d_{\mathrm{corr}} \) denotes the decorrelation distance of $25$ \si{\meter}.
 Beyond \( d_{\mathrm{corr}} \) the shadowing becomes increasingly uncorrelated and varies more independently.
 In addition, \( N_{i+1} \) stands for a log normal independent random variable with standard deviation \( \sigma =3\).
-We also use the rural LOS pathloss (PL) model specified in 3GPP~\cite{3GPP}:
+We also use the free space pathloss (PL) model specified in 3GPP~\cite{3GPP}:

 where $f_{c}$ is the center frequency in \si{\giga\hertz}.
-The simulation parameters for the traffic scenario, communication settings and communication control factors are summarized in Table~\ref{tab:table1}.
+The simulation parameters for the traffic scenario, communication settings and communication control factors are summarised in Table~\ref{tab:table1}.
 Specific parameters will be provided in each simulation.